-After having identified the zones that generate height limitations you can check the activity schedules of these zones by opening the eAIP France on SIA site https://www.sia.aviation-civile.gouv.fr/ and looking in section ENR 5.1-1 « Prohibited, Restricted, Danger Areas ».
+After having identified the zones that generate altitude limitations you can check the activity schedules for these zones by consulting the eAIP France on SIA site https://www.sia.aviation-civile.gouv.fr/ and looking in section ENR 5.1-1 « Prohibited, Restricted, Danger Areas ».
 Note that in section ENR 5.5 « Sporting and Recreational Activities » you could also find all the referenced aeromodelling spots linked to model clubs, some of them allowing flights above 150 m.

 You have to click on eAIP FRANCE then download the latest version, which is the active one.
 Several updates are published per year.

-Note also that contrarily to many countries, consultation of AIP is free in France.
+Note also that, unlike many countries, access to AIP is free in France.
 You can even download the whole file in PDF format.

 Summary at a glance

-- A) Pass your test and get your certificate https://fox-alphatango.aviation-civile.gouv.fr/en/
+- Take your test and get your certificate https://fox-alphatango.aviation-civile.gouv.fr/en/

-- B) Register and label your models https://alphatango.aviation-civile.gouv.fr/ or register your model with the European UAS Remote Pilot identifier
+- Register and label your models https://alphatango.aviation-civile.gouv.fr/ or register your model with the European UAS Remote Pilot identifier

-- C) Check for height limitations on Geoportail if you plan to fly outside of model club sites https://www.geoportail.gouv.fr/donnees/restrictions-pour-drones-de-loisir
+- Check for altitude limitations on Geoportail if you plan to fly outside of model club sites https://www.geoportail.gouv.fr/donnees/restrictions-pour-drones-de-loisir

-- D) Contact model club team if you plan to fly at a club site
+- Contact model club team if you plan to fly at a club site